spoonapps/docs/reference/command_line/run.md

       --hosts=VALUE          Add an entry to the virtual /etc/hosts file (<redirect>:<name>) --link=VALUE           Add link to another container (<container>:<alias>) --mount VALUE          Mount a host folder into the container, format: [other-container:]<source>=<target>
-  -n, --name=VALUE           Name of created container
+  -n, --name=VALUE           Give a name to the container
       --private              Synchronize this container privately, visible only to me --public               Synchronize this container publicly, visible to everyone --route-add=VALUE      Add a TCP or UDP mapping, format: [<hostPort>]:<containerPort>[/tcp|udp]